 New Innovation for Chronic Kidney Disease

-Submitted by John Cope, RN
+Submitted by John Cope, RN (Simmons College)

 It is vital for nurse practitioners to explore and have a deeper understanding of treatment options, both current and emerging, for chronic kidney disease.
 As Weiland (2015) illustrates, the role of nurse practitioners is both vital, and well-documented as effective in terms of providing primary care services to an expanding patient population within the United States.
 In addition to an expanding patient population, nurse practitioners must seek out the newest and latest information regarding diseases and disease processes in order to most effectively manage precious and limited healthcare dollars.